-The department has worked closely with other departments on the process of reducing the administrative burden on forestry development.
-Applications for afforestation have increased dramatically from 800 ha in 2004 to 5 500 ha in 2007.
+The department has been working closely with other departments on the process of reducing the administrative burden on forestry development.
+Applicants for afforestation have been increasing rapidly.
 Under the charter, government aims to process about 15 000 ha per year for the next 10 years to get a net increase in forestry of about 10 000 ha per year.

 The department has almost halved the original time of nearly 18 months to process a licence application, and has plans in place to further reduce this timeframe.
 It also plans to use the progressive provisions of the National Forests Act, 1998 (Act 84 of 1998), to provide direct support to communities in this and other forest-enterprise areas.
-Strategic interventions such as the establishment of the special-purpose vehicle AsgiSA Eastern Cape (Pty) Ltd will assist in driving the implementation of the forestry programme in these key areas.
+Strategic interventions such as the establishment of the special-purpose vehicle AsgiSA Eastern Cape (Pty) Limited will assist in driving the implementation of the forestry programme in these key areas.
 Afforestation will take place in rural areas where there are few other viable opportunities for job creation and economic activity.
 The development of these additional raw material resources will attract greater processing capacity in the form of sawmills, board mills, chipping plants and treatment plants.
 All these will lead to broad economic growth.
-For example, through this afforestation an additional R500 million per year could be generated in plantations, which had a turnover of R32 billion in 2006, and in excess of R1,5 billion could be added per year in the value-adding processes.
+For example, through this afforestation an additional R500 million per year could be generated in plantations.